 Manufacturing employees in Orangeburg may be unaware of the many rights that OSHA provides them, much to their detriment.
 In addition to the right to a safe workplace, employees have the right to know about their obligations and their protections.
 This is in accordance with South Carolina Code Article 1, Section 41-15-90.

 According to South Carolina Code Article 1, Section 41-15-510, if an employee files a complaint or brings a potential violation to the attention of SC OSHA, it is illegal to fire them or otherwise discriminate against them.
 This same protection also extends to employees who may be involved in any proceedings or who are called to testify about safety in their workplace.

 Employees who believe that they have or are being discriminated against should file a complaint within 30 days of the incident with the Director of the Department of Labor, Licensing, and Regulation.
 Once the complaint has been received, the director has 15 days to forward it to the United States Department of Labor Whistleblower Program.
 An experienced attorney in Orangeburg can further explain a worker’s rights to a safe place to work.

 How an Orangeburg Workplace Safety Attorney Can Be an Ally

 Whether you are simply questioning some of the safety practices at work, have observed or reported violations, or are wondering if you are being discriminated against for reporting your concerns, an experienced Orangeburg workplace safety lawyer can help.
-An attorney is well-versed in federal and SC OSHA laws and have a commitment to helping employees enjoy safe workplaces, no matter their industry.
+Our team is well-versed in federal and SC OSHA laws and has a commitment to helping employees enjoy safe workplaces, no matter their industry.

 They know your rights as an employee and are willing to go the distance to be your workplace safety advocate.
-Call today to learn more about how an attorney can help you.
+Contact us to learn more about how legal counsel can help you.